sleepingrhino/sleepingrhino.github.io/_posts/2016-08-29-programming2.markdown

-All you can do is calculate something using basic maths, loops and if-branching, use variables to store, name and reuse results and separate your code into functions and call them using your variables as parameters which are either copies of their values or their addresses depending on whether you want to work in place or not.
+All you can do is calculate something using basic maths, loops and if-branching, use variables to store, name and reuse results and separate your code into functions which you can call using your variables as parameters which are either copies of their values or their addresses depending on whether you want to work in place or not.